MoneySavingExpert.com homepage

 With thanks to Dr Robin Keyte for sense-checking this guide.

-Inheritance Tax (IHT) is a tax on the 'estate' of someone who's died – yet in reality very few have to pay it.
-In fact, only roughly 6% of estates end up being liable for Inheritance Tax.
+Inheritance Tax (IHT) is the tax on the 'estate' of someone who has died.
+But in reality, very few estates have to pay it – in fact, only around 5% of estates actually end up paying IHT.

-Your estate includes any assets you have when you die (such as property, savings, investments, businesses, vehicles, payouts from life insurance policies and so on), minus any debts.
+Your estate will include any assets you have when you die.
+This will include things like property, savings, investments, businesses, vehicles, payouts from life insurance policies and so on, minus any debts.

-However, everyone has a basic allowance of £325,000 that's free from IHT – and that allowance increases to £500,000 if you're passing on your home to a child or grandchild.
+However, everyone has a basic allowance of £325,000 that's free from IHT, which increases to £500,000 if you're passing on your home to a child or grandchild.
 So if your estate is worth less than this, there won't be any IHT to pay.
 Anything above these allowances will generally be taxed at an IHT rate of 40%.

-In addition to the above allowances, anything you leave to a spouse (husband, wife, civil partner) is free of IHT.
-And as you can inherit your spouse's unused IHT allowance – for married/civil-partnered couples it's possible to have an allowance of up to £1 million that's free from IHT.
+Separately, anything you leave to a spouse (husband, wife, civil partner) is free of IHT.
+And as you can inherit your spouse's unused IHT allowance, for married/civil-partnered couples it's possible to have an allowance of up to £1 million that's free from IHT.
 Do note, these extra perks do NOT apply to couples who aren't married or in a civil partnership.

-If you have a larger estate that's likely to be liable to IHT, gifting rules allow you to pass on specific amounts of money while you are alive that will then be outside your estate – we talk you through the options below.
+If after all of this your estate is still big enough that you're likely to pay IHT, gifting rules allow you to pass on specific amounts of money while you are still alive that will be outside your estate (meaning they won't be impacted by IHT) – we talk you through the options below.

 For guidance on what to include when working out the value of someone's estate, there's a handy list on Gov.uk (it also has a calculator that can give you an approximate total value.)